dc1394/openmx3.9.9_gpu/README.md

 This is a GPU-accelerated version of [OpenMX](https://www.openmx-square.org/), a first-principles calculation code based on numerical atomic orbitals (NAO).
 Currently, only certain processes (matrix multiplication and eigenvalue problem processing) for band calculations (collinear and non-collinear) and cluster calculations (collinear and non-collinear) are GPU-accelerated.

 ## Code author
-Hiroyuki Kawai (Niigata Univ.)
+Hiroyuki Kawai (Niigata Univ.)</br>
 X account: @dc1394

 ## How to enable GPU acceleration
-To enable GPU acceleration, you must specify “cusolver” for “scf.eigen.lib” in the input file (<font color="red">GPU acceleration is disabled by default!</font>).
+To enable GPU acceleration, you must specify "cusolver" for "scf.eigen.lib" in the input file (**:warning: GPU acceleration is disabled by default!**).
 For example:

 ```ini
 scf.XcType                  GGA-PBE    # LDA|LSDA-CA|LSDA-PW|GGA-PBE